-Pilot Youth Project by Memorial in Exile Started
+Pilot Youth Project by Memorial in Exile

-Memorial International has launched their first youth project in exile after being banned from Russia in December 2021.
+Memorial International has successfully launched their first youth project in exile after being banned from Russia in December 2021.

-From 1999 to 2021, the Russian NGO Memorial International had organised a very successful history competition in Russia, encouraging tens of thousands of Russian students to critically research their local and family histories.
+From 1999 to 2021, the Russian NGO Memorial International had organised a national history competition in Russia, encouraging tens of thousands of Russian students to critically research their local and family histories.
 The competition project painted a diverse picture of the lives of people in the Soviet Union and the victims of past but even more recent state suppressions – an important supplement to Russia’s official politics of memory.

 In winter 2021/22, Memorial International was formally liquidated by Russian authorities.
 Due to their ban in Russia and because of Russia’s war of aggression against Ukraine which Memorial has always condemned, Memorial relocated parts of their activities to offices abroad to work in exile.
-In recognition of their work, Memorial was awarded the Nobel Peace Prize in October 2022
+In recognition of their work, Memorial was awarded the Nobel Peace Prize in October 2022.

 On 16 May 2023, 15 Memorial institutions from 11 countries founded a new International Association Memorial in Geneva.
 This new association aims to integrate efforts and expertise of its members, and to work on the legacies of Soviet terror in a European context.